 Our professional board certified physician, technicians and staffs are equipped to handle a comprehensive range of cardiovascular conditions.
 You can be assured that we are committed to excellence when it comes to the level of care we provide.

 Some people experience the symptoms of vascular disease such as leg pain or slowly healing sores.
 Many do not experience any symptoms.
 Vascular ultrasounds are usually done to evaluate the presence of blockage in the neck or the leg arteries.
-"Ankle Brachial Index" is another test that measures circulation of the legs by comparing the pressure in arms and legs.
+Another tests may measures circulation of the legs by comparing the pressure in arms and legs.
+Read more...

 An angiogram uses x rays to view the body's arteries and is also known as an angiogram.
 This is usually an outpatient test.
 Dye is injected through a catheter (a thin, flexible tube) that is threaded into the desired artery.
 This will make blood vessels visible on x-ray.